-Sergio Garcia stopped Joan Verdu's corner from going behind, wrapping his foot around the ball and cutting back into the centre where Stuani waited to divert the ball into the back of the net.
+Sergio Garcia stopped Joan Verdu's corner from going behind, wrapping his foot around the ball and cutting back into the center where Stuani waited to divert the ball into the back of the net.

-The Uruguayan should have added a second four minutes later as he raced behind the defence to meet Verdu's pass.
+The Uruguayan should have added a second four minutes later as he raced behind the defense to meet Verdu's pass.
 He let the ball run across him before attempting to poke it into the corner, but Diego Lopez stayed big and got his body in the way.

 Madrid continued to struggle to assert themselves on the game, with Hector Moreno seeing a seemingly legitimate goal ruled out for an ambiguous foul in the area.

 At the other end, Espanyol's well-organized defense remained compact and restricted the chances for los Merengues to produce efforts on Casilla's goal.